masudtalukdar/Implementing-the-ECLAT-Algorithm-for-Frequent-Itemset-Mining-with-GPU-and-Spark/README.md

 This project implements three variants of the ECLAT algorithm to analyze their performance characteristics across different data scales and computational paradigms:

-- GPU-Optimized ECLAT: Memory-efficient implementation using CuPy with CUDA acceleration
+- GPU-Optimized ECLAT: Memory-efficient implementation using CuPy with CUDA acceleration.
-- GPU-Simple ECLAT: Streamlined GPU implementation focusing on 1-itemsets and 2-itemsets
+- GPU-Simple ECLAT: Streamlined GPU implementation focusing on 1-itemsets and 2-itemsets.
-- Spark Distributed ECLAT: Distributed processing implementation using Apache Spark RDDs
+- Spark Distributed ECLAT: Distributed processing implementation using Apache Spark RDDs.

 📊 Key Results